sheillakageni/tb-awareness-campaign-performance-dashboard/README.md

 ## Key Insights

-- TikTok generated the highest campaign reach.
+- TikTok was the top-performing platform, generating the highest campaign reach (surpassing 200,000 views/impressions)
-- Short-form video content achieved strong engagement.
-- Campaign performance varied across audience segments.
-- Engagement trends changed throughout the campaign period.
+- Campaign reach fluctuated significantly throughout the campaign period (June 9 to June 23), characterized by sharp peaks and valleys, with the highest peak occurring on
+  June 21st
+- Quote Cards were the most engaging content format, accounting for 27.71% of the total engagement.
+- TB Testing was the most resonant campaign theme, driving the highest total engagement.

 ---